 [Spoiler Alert for Mass Effect 2; only hinting at spoilers for Tomb Raider]

 Is it too late to chime in on the “Tomb Raider rape controversy”?
-I’ll readily admit that I haven’t played a single minute of any game in the series, but as a feminist gamer, of course I’ve followed Lara’s story from a distance.
+I’ll readily admit that I haven’t played a single minute of any game in the series, but as a feminist gamer interested in gender roles, of course I’ve followed Lara’s story from a distance.
 I’ve watched a good amount of gameplay videos of the reboot (until the cremation of ********, not to spoil anything vital) and read a fair share of articles and blog posts and interviews and whatnot about it.
 But anyway … it is never too late to talk about rape and rape culture.
 I agree with many commenters that the “suggested rape attempt scene” has been a publicity stunt.
 I think that, apart from that scene, Lara has to endure pain and violent acts that IMO are over the top.
 Also: The constant moaning and groaning, COME ON!
 You’d NEVER subject a male character to all this!
 As explained by the game’s executive producer Ron Rosenberg, this all happens for a very specific reason:

 “When people play Lara, they don’t really project themselves into the character.
 They’re more like ‘I want to protect her.’
 There’s this sort of dynamic of ‘I’m going to this adventure with her and trying to protect her.’”